ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/cli/advanced-command-line.md

     find /share/biocore/joshi/projects/genomes -name "*.fa" -exec wc -l {} \;

 You will probably want to Ctrl-C out of this because it will take a long time to go through them all.

+**HARD CHALLENGE:**
+Use the "find" command to find all the files ending in ".pm" in the /software/perl-libs directory.
+Then, pipe that to a while loop to grep for all occurences (case insensitive) of the word "blast" in those files.
+The grep should also output the file name.
+You will probably have to look at the man page for grep.

 Xargs
 ------